adorsys/xs2a-adapter/README.md

 Constantly evolving and extending scope, production traffic and support in open banking world call for high maintenance and service investments on our part.

-Henceforth, adorsys will offer all versions higher than v1.0 of Open Banking Gateway under a dual-license model.
+Henceforth, adorsys will offer all versions higher than v.0.1.16 of Adapter under a dual-license model.
 Thus, this repository will be available either under Affero GNU General Public License v.3 (AGPL v.3) or alternatively under a commercial license agreement.